sbt/sbt-protobuf/README.md

 ```

 ### Additional target directories
-The source directories where the files are generated, and the globs used to identify the generated files, are configured by `protobufGeneratedTargets in ProtobufConfig`.
+The source directories where the files are generated, and the globs used to identify the generated files, are configured by `ProtobufConfig / protobufGeneratedTargets`.
-In case only Java files are generated, this setting doesn't need to change, since it automatically inherits the value of `javaSource in ProtobufConfig`, paired with the glob `*.java`.
+In case only Java files are generated, this setting doesn't need to change, since it automatically inherits the value of `ProtobufConfig / javaSource`, paired with the glob `*.java`.
 In case other types of source files are generated, for example by using a custom plugin (see previous section), the corresponding target directories and source file globs must be configured by adding them to this setting.
 For example:

 ```scala